A Full Moon Septic FAQ's

-A. You should prepare access for septic truck to get as close as possible without driving on lawn.
-This includes moving vehicles from driveway, removing snow & sanding driveway & path to tank.
-Cleaning path to tank & work area around tank of personal items, trees, brush & animal waste.
-Animals removed from work area.
-Water if available.
-Know where the pipes are for your system, if ground level marked if not home.
-If buried, you must dig pipes up.
+A. You should prepare access for septic truck to get as close as possible without driving on your lawn.
+This includes moving vehicles from your driveway, removing snow & sanding the driveway etc. Make sure animals are removed from the work area.

 Q. I haven’t pumped my tank in years (5, 10, 15, 20) & it still works just fine.